-Provision against slow-moving inventories is made based on the ageing and estimated net realisable value of inventories.
-The assessment of the provision amount required involves management judgement and estimates.
-Where the actual outcome or expectation in future is different from the original estimate, such differences will impact the carrying value of inventories and provision charged/written back in the period in which such estimate has been changed.
+Write-down of inventories to net realisable value is made based on the ageing and estimated net realisable value of inventories.
+The assessment of the write-down amount requires management's estimates and judgements.
+Where the actual outcome or expectation in the future is different from the original estimate, such differences will impact the carrying value of inventories and the write-down/write-back of inventories in the period in which such estimate has been changed.